Latina Lives in Milwaukee

 * Support for this research received from The Ohio State University College of Arts and Sciences Publication Subvention Grant.

-About the AuthorTheresa Delgadillo is an associate professor in the Department of Comparative Studies at The Ohio State University.
-She is the author of Spiritual Mestizaje: Religion, Gender, Race, and Nation in Contemporary Chicana Narrative.
+About the AuthorTheresa Delgadillo is a professor of English and Chican@ and Latin@ Studies at the University of Wisconsin-Madison.
+She is the author of Spiritual Mestizaje: Religion, Gender, Race, and Nation in Contemporary Chicana Narrative and coeditor of Building Sustainable Worlds: Latinx Placemaking in the Midwest.

 Reviews"This book is, indeed, an important contribution to the study of Latinas in the Midwest."--H-LatAm